Warrnambool to Mt Gambier Road Trip

 🚙 1hr 23 minutes, 106km from Warrnambool

 On your way to Cape Nelson, nature lovers might want to stop in at the Point Danger Gannet Colony.
 Contact the Portland Visitor Centre, they run free tours to the site which is usually locked up.
-We were lucky to call and learn a tour was happening right as we drove into Portland in the afternoon.
+We were lucky to call and learn a tour was happening right as we drove into Portland that afternoon.
 Keys to the site are not available to the public.

 The colony at Point Danger is an overflow population from Lawrence Rocks which you can see off the coast.
 The site is well signed and easy to find.
 We spent a wind swept hour here watching these beautiful birds return to the colony with seaweed for their nests.